 There are two application cycles a year – one in spring and one in fall.
 A new cycle usually begins the day after an application cycle closes, so applicants have several months to fill out the online application.
-Please note that the application will be closed February 12, 2016 until April 1, 2016 for a systems upgrade.
-After a brief review of the general community profile, the applicant will continue to the audit portion of the application, which asks questions about the community’s engineering, education, encouragement, enforcement and evaluation efforts.
+Please note that the application will be closed February 12, 2016 until April 11, 2016 for a systems upgrade.
+After a brief review of the general community profile, the applicant will continue to the reporting portion of the application, which asks questions about the community’s engineering, education, encouragement, enforcement and evaluation efforts.
 We refer to these sections as the Five E's.

 This comprehensive inquiry is designed to yield a holistic picture of an applicant community's work to promote bicycling.

 Most questions are multiple choice but write-in fields can be used to provide more details.
 This comprehensive questionnaire is designed to yield a holistic picture of an applicant community's work to promote bicycling.
 To learn more about the application process, visit the Getting Started page.

 After a deadline, the applications are first send to local cyclists and bike advocates for comment.
 Local reviewers usually have 2-3 weeks to submit their input.
 Once all local feedback is received, League staff reviews each application, together with any supplemental material and the local feedback.